Code-Dearman/Django-Capstone/README.md

 For even greater functionality you can use the 'link character' button feature to safely use runescape's own Oldschool Hiscrores API to retrieve details about your character.
 Doing this allows your profile to display your current stats which you can incorporate into the task list.

-If you feel like customising you profile feel free to choose from a range of provided profile images.

 When you've completed your task you can edit the task list and mark it as complete.
-Feel free to upload a screenshot of your success!

 ## UX - User Experience